 While saving money might seem like a major roadblock, it is much easier than you think.
 All you need to do is start.
 Create a budget for your monthly expenses and factor in a fixed amount that you will save.
 Even if you can save Rs.500/1000 per month, over time, it will help you invest.

-Investment is not a 100m sprint – in fact, it is a marathon.
-You need to start and stay energetic to give it a boost when the time is right.
+Investment is not a sprint.
+You need to start and stay for the wealth to be created.
 If you have Rs.1000 to invest, look for stocks that fall within your budget and find the best options.

 Slowly but surely, as your savings increase and your understanding of the market grows, you will have a portfolio of stocks that have been handpicked by you based on your investor profile.